 b.
 Excessive Quantities of Petroleum Products

 Any non-biodegradable cutting oil, petroleum oil, refined petroleum products, or products of mineral oil origin in amounts that could interfere with effective wastewater treatment or contribute to violations of the campus wastewater discharge permit.
-To the extent possible, petroleum products should not go down the drain.

 c.
 Corrosive Materials